GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
+> ### If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts